kristanmhanson/mappingmobility/sample-essay/README.md

 <param ve-image region="1067,1543,2040,1876" manifest="https://gallica.bnf.fr/iiif/ark:/12148/btv1b84581090/manifest.json">
 {#paragraph1}

 Present-day historians agree, however, that this dichotomous paradigm fails to account for the varied experiences of real women.[^3] Nor can it, as they maintain, account for the rich meanings of artistic, literary, or cultural engagements with gender mobility.
 Yet the separate spheres model still holds enduring significance for our understanding of the past.
 That is so in part because there are few surviving firsthand accounts of walking in the city that were authored by women, especially those who were poor or working class, or members of marginalized groups.
-Given the scarcity of such primary sources, the digital humanities can offer new approaches for using qualitative data to enrich the study of art that responds to gendered spatial practices and cultural beliefs about gender and mobility.
+Given the scarcity of such primary sources, the digital humanities can offer new approaches for using qualitative data to enrich the study of art that responds to gendered spatial practices and cultural beliefs about gender and mobility.[^4]
 <param ve-image region="1090,1437,2209,2030" manifest="https://gallica.bnf.fr/iiif/ark:/12148/btv1b8458118z/manifest.json">
 {#paragraph2}

 ### Mobility in Parisian Art

-My concern here is with the gender-historical issue of mobility as it pertains to late nineteenth-century visual representations of modern women who are shown with easily-transportable bouquets, fresh cut flowers, or potted plants at real Parisian sites.
+My concern here is with the gender-historical issue of mobility as it pertains to late nineteenth-century visual representations of modern women who are shown with easily-transportable bouquets, fresh cut flowers, or potted plants at real Parisian sites.[^4][^5]
 <param ve-image fit="contain"
         label="Charles Maurand, after Marie-François Firmin-Girard, The Flower Seller, 1872, engraving, 17.3 × 24.3 cm, after a painting exhibited at the Salon of 1872" attribution="Musée Carnavalet, Histoire de Paris"